masc-ucsc/docs/docs/pyrope/07-typesystem.md

 There is no object inheritance in Pyrope, but tuples allow to build mixin and composition with traits.

 A mixin is when an object or class can add methods and the parent object can access them.
-In several languages there are different constructs to build them (E.g: an include inside a class in Ruby).
+In several languages, there are different constructs to build them (E.g: an include inside a class in Ruby).
 Since Pyrope tuples are not immutable, new methods can be added like in mixin.